A Semi-Automatic Method for History Matching using Sequential Monte Carlo: History Matching

-The next step involves generating uniformly from the non-implausible parameter space, which we denote as $\Theta_1 = \{\theta \in \Theta | \mathcal{I}(\theta) < c \}$.
-This produces a new training sample that is concentrated in more promising parts of the parameter space relative to the initial training sample from the prior.
-This essentially re-starts the history matching process, where an emulator is fitted to the new training sample.
-The new emulator is likely to lead to more accurate predictions as the training sample is less diffuse and the outputs simulated from the model less variable across $\Theta_1$.
+The next step involves generating uniformly from the non-implausible parameter space, which we denote as $\Theta_1 = \cap_{k = 1}^n \{\theta \in \Theta | \mathcal{I}^k(\theta) < c_1 \}$, re-introducing again the possibility of $n>1$ outputs.
+This produces a new training sample that is concentrated in more promising parts of the parameter space relative to the initial training sample.
+This essentially re-starts the history matching process, where an emulator is fitted to each output of the new training sample.
+The new emulators are likely to lead to more accurate predictions as the training sample is less diffuse and the outputs simulated from the model less variable across $\Theta_1$.
+This often results in a smoother function and reduced model stochasticity, enabling more accurate emulators.
 The history matching method continues in this fashion in waves, where we denote the wave counter as $w$.
-At wave $w$ the implausibility function is denoted $\mathcal{I}_w(\theta)$ with a cut-off $c_w$ potentially depending on the wave.
-After $w$ waves, the non-implausible parameter space is denoted as $\Theta_w = \{\theta \in \Theta | \cap_{r = 1}^w \mathcal{I}_w(\theta) < c_w \}$.
+At wave $w$ the implausibility function for output $k$ is denoted $\mathcal{I}_w^k(\theta)$ with a cut-off $c_w$ potentially depending on the wave.
+After $w$ waves, the non-implausible parameter space is denoted as $\Theta_w = \cap_{r = 1}^w \cap_{k = 1}^n \{\theta \in \Theta | \mathcal{I}_r^k(\theta) < c_r \}$.
 That is, for an untested $\theta$ to be deemed as non-implausible for wave $w+1$ it must be deemed as non-implausible for all previous $w$ waves.

 The waves continue until a user-specified stopping rule is met. \citet{Andrianakis2017} discuss some commonly used stopping rules; the entire space may be deemed implausible, the emulator's uncertainty is small enough and/or a sufficient number of points that match the observed data have been collated.
-Given that the stopping rule selected is likely to be problem and practitioner dependent, we do not attempt to address the issue in this paper.
+Further, when the implausibility measure is based on a distance or approximate likelihood function there is no easily defined cut-off of implausibility nor stopping rule, unlike the standard history matching implausibility measures given by \eqref{eq:implausibility} and its variants.
+To simplify the exposition, we do not attempt to address the issue in this paper, except that we can stop the algorithm if it becomes too computationally demanding to sample uniformly from the non-implausible region.
+Further, given the semi-automatic nature of our algorithm, it is possible to leave the algorithm running and save the output after each wave, and then decide on a stopping rule post-hoc.